EtienneDx/BDD-genealogy/README.md

 The feature files are written in Gherkin.
 The Gherkin syntax is described [here](https://cucumber.io/docs/gherkin/reference/).
 These feature files are then used by cucumber to run tests on the application.

-To run the cucumber tests, you can use the Nx cli: `npx nx bdd front-end`
+To run the cucumber tests, you can use the Nx cli: `npx nx bdd front-end` and `npx nx bdd back-end`

+## Running unit tests

+Run `npx nx test front-end` to run the unit tests for the front-end.

+Run `npx nx test back-end` to run the unit tests for the back-end.

+## Starting the apps

+Run `npx nx start front-end` to start the front-end.

+Run `npx nx start back-end` to start the back-end.

 ## Further help